 Both Chris’ say they won’t decriminalise cannabis

-On the TVNZ leaders debate this week, in a battle of the bland the two Chris’ who lead Labour and National both said they would not decriminalise cannabis in response to “quick fire” questions by host Jessica Mutch-Mackay.
+On the TVNZ leaders debate this week, in a battle of the bland the two Chris’ who led Labour and National both said they would not decriminalise cannabis in response to “quick fire” questions by host Jessica Mutch-Mackay.

 Stuff ranked it Number One in a list of